-- Connect your computer to Bluetooth enabled mobile phones.
+- Use your iMac G5 to communicate with a Bluetooth enabled mobile phone.
 Your phone can act as a modem to connect you to a wireless service provider, at speeds of up to 56 kilobits per second (kbit/s), so you can use your mobile phone to access the Internet. - Exchange files between Bluetooth enabled computers and devices, even Mac to PC.
 Apple still recommends the use of AirPort Extreme wireless networking, however, for anything but the smallest files. - Synchronize data between your computer and a Bluetooth enabled PDA.
-Using iSync, you can perform a hot sync operation without cables or send your business card or calendar events directly to a colleague's PDA. - Use a Bluetooth wireless keyboard or mouse. - Print to a Bluetooth printer. - Use a Bluetooth headset.
+Using iSync, you can perform a hot sync operation without cables or send your business card or calendar events directly to a colleague's PDA. - Use a Bluetooth wireless keyboard or mouse. - Print to a Bluetooth printer. - Use a Bluetooth headset